 Tips for Creating a Great Community Manager CV

 Writing your first CV for a community manager job?
-Be sure to use these tips:
+Be sure to use these tips and our CV maker:

 - Do talk about any accounting and clerical skills you have in the Professional Summary section of your resume.
 In addition to these, you should include a few more job-specific skills as well as some information about soft skills, such as communication abilities.